jergas/ouroborus/ouroborus-cpp/working/README.txt

 To compile and run the test:

-1.- Go to the ouroborus/test/ folder
+1.- Go to the ouroborus-cpp/working/ directory
 2.- Type "qmake" (without the brackets here, and heceforth) 3.- Type "make"
 4.- Type "./main